All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will my acid reflux improve as I lose weight on GLP-1?

 For many people, yes.
 Excess weight, especially around the midsection, puts pressure on the stomach and worsens reflux.
 As you lose weight, this pressure decreases and reflux often improves significantly.
-However, the delayed gastric emptying from the medication can continue to contribute to reflux even at a lower weight.
+But the delayed gastric emptying from the medication can continue to contribute to reflux even at a lower weight.

 Can I take Tums or antacids with my GLP-1 medication?